-Heart Disease and Disability Benefits
+Heart Disease And Disability Benefits

 There are many conditions that qualify and many that don’t qualify for disability benefits.
 While all heart conditions are cause for concern, that doesn’t automatically mean that you qualify for disability benefits.
 There are certain specifics that you must meet in order to qualify for benefits when you have heart disease.

-Heart conditions can be debilitating, but it’s important to know what needs to happen for when you apply for potential disability benefits.
+Heart conditions can be debilitating, but it’s important to know what needs to happen when you apply for potential disability benefits.